Yoga Equipment Guide

 If you are planning to use your strap for a quadricep stretch, or fancy things, you may want to invest in a good quality strap.
 Hugger Mugger is a brand I can recommend.
 Gaiam I do NOT recommend.
 The difference is the buckle quality is good with Hugger Mugger and Terrible with Gaiam.

 If you don't plan to use the buckle, any strap is fine.
 Just get a longer strap if you are 6 feet or taller.

-If you already have a stretchy exercise band or TheraBand . . . it technically can be used as a yoga strap, but you should be careful because they tend to cause the joint issues.
+If you already have a stretchy exercise band or TheraBand . . . it technically can be used as a yoga strap, but be mindful of your joints as they are stretchy and less stable.

 Yoga Blocks need to be 4 x 6 x 9 or bigger.
 Skinny yoga blocks are not stable.
 You can pick any color or material you want.
 There are eco-friendly options.
 There are also extra large blocks called Superblocks.
 For my Vinyasa classes, I do recommend one or two blocks.
 For my Strong Bones classes, we can work without them.